apache/druid/docs/api-reference/supervisor-api.md

 ### Terminate all supervisors

-Terminate all supervisors.
-Terminated supervisors will still exist in the metadata store and their history can be retrieved.
+Terminates all supervisors.
+Terminated supervisors still exist in the metadata store and their history can be retrieved.
 Note that this endpoint returns an HTTP `200 Success` code even if there are no supervisors or running supervisors to terminate.

 #### URL

-<code className="postAPI">POST</code> `/druid/indexer/v1/supervisor/terminateAll`
+<code class="postAPI">POST</code> `/druid/indexer/v1/supervisor/terminateAll`

 #### Responses